What is viral gastroenteritis?

 Helpful home care tips include:

-- Drink plenty of light fluids like water, ice chips, fruit juice, and broth.
-Keep in mind that sports drinks are high in sugar and are not appropriate if you are extremely dehydrated.
+- Drink plenty of light fluids like water, ice chips, diluted fruit juice, and broth.
+Keep in mind that sports drinks are high in sugar.
+They are not appropriate if you are extremely dehydrated.
 In this case, you will need an oral rehydration solution.

 - Don't have drinks that contain milk, caffeine, or alcohol.